 The title character in Megamind made a Heel-Face Turn after falling in love with his former rival's love interest, Roxanne.
 It was because he made the turn that she fell for him.

 In Tangled, Flynn's attraction to Rapunzel leads him to abandon his Greed, try to make things right with his old partners he betrayed, and face imprisonment and execution because of his desperate fears of what Gothel is doing to Rapunzel.
 And finally to die rather than let Gothel get Rapunzel's promise to stay prisoner if she can save him.
+Fortunately, he gets better.

 In a slightly roundabout way; it's pretty much a given that Will's love for Elizabeth is what leads him to accept his new duties of ferrying the souls of the dead on the Flying Dutchman.
 This frees the crew from the corruption that Jones had caused with his actions and they also seem to lose their mindless bloodlust.